SACA: Selective Attention-Based Clustering Algorithm: Conclusion

 \section{Conclusion}

-In this work, we introduced the SACA, a novel density-based clustering method inspired by the concept of visual selective attention.
+In this work, we introduced SACA, a novel density-based clustering method inspired by the concept of visual selective attention.
 By automatically determining a global neighborhood threshold from pairwise distances, SACA removes the burden of extensive parameter tuning that is common in traditional clustering algorithms.
-For more complex datasets, a single optional parameter, C, offers an intuitive way to adjust the level of clustering detail.
-SACA also introduces the \textit{use\textbf{\_}center} parameter, which enables two flexible point-assignment strategies for reintegration step: nearest-neighbor (default) and centroid-based, the latter being particularly effective for convex datasets.
+For more complex datasets, a single parameter, $C$, offers an intuitive way to adjust the level of clustering detail.
+SACA also introduces an optional toggle \textit{use\textbf{\_}center} parameter, which enables two flexible point-assignment strategies for the reintegration step: nearest-neighbor (default) and centroid-based, the latter being particularly effective for convex datasets.
+Our experiments demonstrate that SACA consistently outperforms well-known algorithms such as DBSCAN, HDBSCAN, and OPTICS in both accuracy and robustness.
+Beyond its strong performance, SACA provides practical benefits, including effective outlier handling, multilevel pattern discovery, and flexible assignment strategies through \textit{use\_center}.
+Although its performance on data dominated by uniformly distributed noise remains a challenge, we plan to address this through adaptive strategies.
+Further, we will investigate optimized implementations to reduce the time and space complexity of SACA by incorporating more efficient data structures and approximate neighbor search methods.